Here are some ideas on how to encourage the participation of people from outside your classroom:

 - Organize a Publicity Event: Another way to publicize your project is to hold a kickoff celebration.
 Invite the media and other members of your community and ask a local celebrity — such as the mayor — to plant a tree for wildlife on your school grounds as part of the festivities.

 - Write Your Own Story: Provided that you've alerted the media well in advance and that a big news story doesn't happen at the same time as your event, some reporters will probably attend.
-But just in case they can't, take photos of your event with black and white slide film.
+But just in case they can't, take photos of your event.
 This way, you can submit a photo and story to the newspaper afterwards.
-For more information on how to get publicity for your project, see "Make Your Project a Media Event" in the enclosed Habitat 2000 Update.

 Join the Club